JakeRoyRandall/island-time-rust/README.md

 Use exactly one of `--at MINUTE` or `--arrive-by HH:MM`.
 The latter searches the fixed timetable for the latest feasible departure whose arrival meets the deadline, while retaining the same avoidance and transfer constraints. `24:00` is the day endpoint.

+`--max-legs N` limits either search to `1..8` ferry legs.
+The planner tracks each island and leg count separately, so a faster route that uses more legs cannot hide a feasible constrained route.

 Use `--svg FILE` to write an offline SVG map with fixed island nodes, highlighted numbered legs, departure/arrival details, transfer buffer, avoided-island styling, and total arrival.
 Output creation is exclusive unless `--force` is provided; normal itinerary text still goes to stdout.